Our Data Sample Profile User Reviews Compare Versions Subscription Pricing IndustrySelect Blog Contact Us Free Demo

 However, many regulations simply make it more difficult for manufacturers to operate efficiently.
 The National Association of Manufacturers estimates that federal regulations alone cost manufacturers $19,564 per employee every year.

 As consumers grow more aware of their own carbon footprints, they expect a small carbon footprint from the products they buy.
 Manufacturing is one of the largest causes of environmental pollution.
-From toxic emissions to dangerous chemicals, manufacturing can be a hazard to the community.
+From toxic emissions to dangerous chemicals, manufacturing can be a hazard to the community, yet the complexity of achieving sustainability goals is compounded by several key factors.

 Keep IndustrySelect on hand as your partner as well.
-With detailed profiles of nearly 400,000 U.S. manufacturers and one million executive contacts, IndustrySelect can help you connect with the manufacturing companies in need of your products and services.
-Click here to try out a free demo, loaded with a few hundred sample profiles.
+With detailed profiles of nearly 360,000 U.S. manufacturers and one million executive contacts, IndustrySelect can help you connect with the manufacturing companies in need of your products and services.
+Set up your free demo account today, loaded with 500 real company profiles so that you can test all the features of this powerful software!
+Or browse our executive-specific databases so you can get in touch with the decision-makers who are in most need your solutions.

 Google NewsFollow IndustrySelect on Google News